TurtleEngr/gitproj/doc/README.md

   the apt-get package manager to install, all of these packages will be installed when git-proj is installed.)

-* The git subcommand directory /usr/lib/git-core exists.
+* The git sub-command directory /usr/lib/git-core exists.

 ## User requirements: